returnofthepat/programmingBasics/README.md

 # programmingBasics
 This repo contains a couple of basic how to guides.
 Including how to set up a github repo, choosing a text editor, etc.

-hello this is a test